badsectorlabs/ludus/docs/docs/developers/developer-tips.md

 Examples:
   # Build and install client remotely; Build and install Ludus server with debug mode, skip plugins
   ./dev.sh -t ludus-dev-hostname -C -d -s
 ```
-This script copies your current code to the target machine via rsync at `~/ludus-dev` then calls the `dev.sh` scripts in `ludus-server` or `ludus-client` respectively with appropriate options.
+The script copies the current checkout to `~/ludus-dev` on the target machine, then runs the relevant component `dev.sh` scripts.
+If the enterprise or anti-sandbox source directory is present and `-s` is not set, it builds that plugin before building the server.

+The enterprise plugins are standalone RPC executables named
+`ludus-enterprise.plugin` and `ludus-antisandbox.plugin`.
+Their development
+scripts use normal CGO-free `go build` commands and copy the results into the
+appropriate `/opt/ludus/plugins/enterprise` directory.
+The plugin build no
+longer has to match the server's exact `ludus-api` build.
+See
+[RPC plugins](./rpc-plugins.md) for the protocol and testing workflow.

 The script **always** sets the `LUDUS_ENABLE_SUPERADMIN` variable to enable the [PocketBase web interface](../administration/pocketbase.md).